intellivoid/AsyncAPY/README.md

 Both JSON and ZiProto formatted requests can have an arbitrary amount of fields, as long as the header size is big enough, but there's only one, compulsory, field which is `request_type` and is crucial for the server to identify the handler(s) that should handle that request.
 When you register a handler its name will be the associated `request_type`, read the section below for more information.

+__P.S.
+2__: This, stupid, limitation on the field name/content has been realized to be totally nonsense and will be removed in a future release of AsyncAPY--namely _from version 0.2 and above_.

 __Note 2__: The order of fields in a request isn't important